 The College plays a crucial role in preventative education.
-Preventative education is most effective in the context of a whole College approach that prepares learners for life in modern Britain and creates a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment, discrimination and prejudice linked to fundamental values.
-We identify and provide opportunities for learners to develop skills, concepts, attitudes and knowledge to promote their safety and well-being through the Personal Development Curriculum.
+Preventative education is most effective in the context of a whole College approach that prepares learners for life in modern Britain and creates a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment, discrimination and prejudice linked to fundamental values.
+We identify and provide opportunities for learners to develop skills, concepts, attitudes and knowledge to promote their safety and well-being through the Personal Development Curriculum, tutorials and enrichment opportunities.